Communist Party of Kampuchea: Insurgency in rural Cambodia

 In July 1963, Pol Pot and most of the central committee left Phnom Penh to establish an insurgent base in Ratanakiri Province in the northeast.
-Pol Pot had shortly before been put on a list of thirty-four leftists who were summoned by Sihanouk to join the government and sign statements saying Sihanouk was the only possible leader for the country.
-Pol Pot and Chou Chet were the only people on the list who escaped.
-All the others agreed to cooperate with the government and were afterward under 24-hour watch by the police.
+Pol Pot had shortly before been put on a list of thirty-four leftists whom Sihanouk summoned to join the government and sign statements saying Sihanouk was the only possible leader for the country.
+Pol Pot and Chou Chet were the only people who escaped.
+All the others agreed to cooperate with the government and were afterwards under 24-hour watch by the police.

 In the mid-1960s, the United States Department of State estimated the party membership to be approximately 100.

 The region Pol Pot and the others moved to was inhabited by tribal minorities, the Khmer Loeu, whose rough treatment (including resettlement and forced assimilation) at the hands of the central government made them willing recruits for a guerrilla struggle.
 In 1965, Pol Pot made a visit of several months to North Vietnam and China.
-He probably received some training in China, which must have enhanced his prestige when he returned to the WPK's liberated areas.
+He probably received some training in China, which enhanced his prestige when he returned to the WPK's liberated areas.
 Despite friendly relations between Sihanouk and the Chinese, the latter kept Pol Pot's visit a secret from Sihanouk.

 In 1971, the party changed its name to the Communist Party of Kampuchea (CPK).
-The party statutes, published in mid-1970s, claims that the name change was approved by the party congress in 1971.
-The change in the name of the party was a closely guarded secret.
-Lower ranking members of the party and even the Vietnamese were not told of it and neither was the membership until many years later.
-The party leadership endorsed armed struggle against the government, then led by Sihanouk.
-In 1967, several small-scale attempts at insurgency were made by the CPK but they met with little success.
+The party statutes, published in the mid-1970s, claim that the party congress approved the name change in 1971.
+The change in the party's name was a closely guarded secret.
+Lower-ranking members of the party and even the Vietnamese were not told of it, and neither was the membership until many years later.
+The party leadership endorsed an armed struggle against the government led by Sihanouk.
+In 1967, the CPK made several small-scale attempts at insurgency but failed with little success.

 In 1968, the Khmer Rouge launched a national insurgency across Cambodia.
 Though North Vietnam had not been informed of the decision, its forces provided shelter and weapons to the Khmer Rouge after the insurgency started.
 The guerrilla forces of the party were baptized as the Kampuchean Revolutionary Army.
-Vietnamese support for the insurgency made it impossible for the ineffective and poorly motivated Royal Cambodian Army to effectively counter it.
+Vietnamese support for the insurgency made it impossible for the ineffective and poorly motivated Royal Cambodian Army to counter it effectively.